All Episodes

 And then kids, you know, feel trapped.

-Not exactly probably the most comfortable topic they want to bring to mom or dad, and in some of these instances, they end up killing themselves.
+Not exactly, probably the most comfortable topic they want to bring to mom or dad.

-I mean, it's it's it's crazy, and it's widespread.
+I mean, it's crazy, and it's widespread.

-Now, if they're not getting that far, then the kids are being targeted by age and they're being sent very explicit material.
+Now, if they're not getting that far, then the kids are being targeted by age, and they're being sent very explicit material.

 Again, these predators are worldwide, and they're using these social media platforms to do it.